freddylags/clothing_recognition_deep_cnn/README.md

 ---

-## Stage 6 – Model Visualisation & Explainability (Grad-CAM)
+### Stage 6 – Visualisation and Explainability

-- Applied Grad-CAM to interpret CNN attention on Fashion MNIST test images
-- Visualised model focus for predicted classes (e.g. Sneaker, Shirt)
-- Saved overlay heatmaps showing pixel importance
+- I applied **Grad-CAM** to the final CNN model to interpret the importance of features.
+- Generated heat maps are overlaid on the original images.
+- Produced 5 visual samples using test data for different clothing categories.
+- Visualisation results saved in `gradcam_outputs/` and committed for reproducibility.

+**Reflection:**
+This final stage provides transparency into the CNN’s decision-making by visualising where the model focuses its attention.
+These insights help improve trust, explainability, and future model debugging.

 ---

 ## Upcoming:
-- Deploy Gradio web app to Hugging Face Spaces
+- Deploy the Gradio web app to Hugging Face Spaces
 - Enable image upload + live Grad-CAM generation

 ## Requirements